 This should play in a sort of Tempo/Miracle Rogue style.
-Your Secret package, as well as other cheap cards, give you the opportunity to run away with games early if your opponent can’t deal with it, and you’ve got the ability to go longer with the Galakrond package too.
+Your Secret package, as well as other cheap cards, give you the opportunity to run away with games early if your opponent can’t deal with it, and you’ve got the ability to go longer with the Galakrond and Highlander packages too.

 Early Game: If you can play a couple cheap spells with Edwin VanCleef's Combo, you can build yourself an early threat that many foes will struggle to deal with.
 A similar effect is at play with Shadowjeweler Hanar - he'll keep generating more and more Secrets as you play Secrets, an absolutely fantastic way to keep your opponent from doing anything.

 If this doesn’t work, use your cards to stabilise.
 Lackeys from EVIL Miscreant and Invokes will likely be able to generate value and clear enemies off of the board, and cards like Seal Fate should get rid of any immediate danger if needed.

 Mid Game: You'll be trying to flood the board with big minions before your opponent can do anything about it.
 Edwin VanCleef is a good method if you haven't already played him, and Shield of Galakrond helps control the board whilst giving you a Lackey in hand for future plays.
 Devoted Maniac is a fairly decent 2 immediate damage to an enemy minion too, as well as getting Galakrond invoked.